Stochastic Graphlet Embedding: Experimental Validation

 \subsection{MNIST Database}

-In this section, we show the impact of our proposed stochastic graphlet embedding on the performance of handwritten digit classification task.
-For that, we consider the well known MNIST database\footnote{Available at \url{http://yann.lecun.com/exdb/mnist}} (see~\fig{fig:mnist} for example), which consists of $60000$ training and $10000$ test images belonging to $10$ different digit classes.
-Hence the task of the classifier is to assign each test sample one of the $10$ labels, which is a $10-$class classification problem.
+In this section, we show the impact of our proposed stochastic graphlet embedding on the performance of handwritten digit classification.
+We consider the well known MNIST database\footnote{Available at \url{http://yann.lecun.com/exdb/mnist}} (see example in~\fig{fig:mnist}) which consists in $60000$ training and $10000$ test images belonging to $10$ different digit categories.
+In this task, the goal is to assign each test sample to one of the $10$ categories; in these experiments, we are again interested in showing significant and progressive impact -- of combining increasing order graphlets -- on performances.

-For obtaining a graph representation of the digits, we skeletonize the binary digit images and consider each pixel on the skeleton as a node, where all the adjacent (considering $8$ neighbours) pixels on the skeleton are connected and each connection constitutes an edge.
-For labelling the graph nodes, we consider the general rotation variant shape context descriptors~\cite{Belongie2002} on each of the nodes and cluster them using k-means clustering algorithm with $k=20$, which assign each node a numeric label in $[1,20]$.
-Given the graph representations of the handwritten digits, we use our stochastic graphlet embedding to obtain the distributions of high order graphlets with $\epsilon=0.05$ and $\delta=0.05$, with that we compute a histogram intersection kernel matrix and plug into SVM for training and classification.
-In practice, we use LIBSVM to train a ``one-vs-all'' SVM for each handwritten digit class.
+We model each binary digit with its skeleton graph; nodes in this graph correspond to pixels and edges connect these pixels to their 8 respective immediate neighbors (see~\cite{Dutta2018SGEsupp} for graph representation of digits).
+In order to label nodes, we consider the general shape context descriptor~\cite{Belongie2002} on nodes and cluster them using k-means algorithm (with $k=20$); the latter assigns each node a discrete label in $[1,20]$.
+Considering the resulting graphs (with labeled nodes) on the handwritten digits, we use our stochastic graphlet embedding in order to obtain the distributions of high-order graphlets (with $\epsilon=0.05$ and $\delta=0.05$), and we evaluate the histogram intersection {kernel~\cite{Barla2003}} (on these distributions) to achieve SVM training and classification; first, we use LIBSVM to train a ``one-vs-all'' SVM classifier for each digit category, and then we assign a given test digit to the category with the largest SVM score. \tab{tab:mnist} shows the classification accuracy obtained by our stochastic graphlet embedding, using graphlets with increasing orders; as shown in~\cite{Dutta2018SGEsupp}, we consider a kernel for each order.
+As already observed on the other datasets, the classification performances steadily improve as graphlet orders increase.

-\tab{tab:mnist} shows the classification accuracies obtained by our stochastic graphlet embedding, where we present the performance of our method by combining graphlets of different number of edges.
-It is to be noted that the increasing number of edges has a positive impact on the accuracy of image classification; a clear gain is observed as $t$ increases and this shows that high order graphlets are more discriminating and gradually improve the performance, which is quite encouraging.
-However, our method fails to obtain the best accuracy on this dataset, which is already very high to be noted.